visgl/deck.gl/bindings/pydeck/docs/installation.rst

 Getting a Mapbox API key
 ^^^^^^^^^^^^^^^^^^^^^^^^

+By default, pydeck 0.6 provides basemap tiles through Carto.

-To add basemap tiles, you must get a Mapbox API key, which you can do by registering for Mapbox via `this link <https://account.mapbox.com/auth/signup/>`_.
+You can optionally use a Mapbox API key, by registering for Mapbox via `this link <https://account.mapbox.com/auth/signup/>`_.
 You should then create a `new public API token <https://account.mapbox.com/access-tokens/>`_.

-Mapbox tiles are free for a rather high level of usage.
 You can learn more about Mapbox tokens via their `documentation <https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#how-access-tokens-work>`_.

+You can also use a Google Maps API key in a similar way.
+Currently Google Maps is not supported for 3D visualizations.

-If you set a ``MAPBOX_API_KEY`` environment variable, pydeck will detect it.
-This way, you do not need to specify the Mapbox token in your source code.
+If you set a ``MAPBOX_API_KEY`` or ``GOOGLE_MAPS_API_KEY`` environment variables, pydeck will detect them.

 Enabling pydeck for Jupyter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^